 In the Rename All dialog box, type the new name for the data store in the New name box and click OK.

-Embedded Coder® provides a custom storage class that you can use to specify customized data store access functions in generated code.
-See Apply Custom Storage Classes to Individual Signal, State, and Parameter Data Elements (Embedded Coder) and Access Data Through Functions with Custom Storage Class GetSet (Embedded Coder).
+Embedded Coder® provides a storage class that you can use to specify customized data store access functions in generated code.
+See Apply Built-In and Customized Storage Classes to Data Elements (Embedded Coder) and Access Data Through Functions with Storage Class GetSet (Embedded Coder).